runpod/docs/docs/serverless/vllm/openai-compatibility.md

 #### Non-streaming request example

-Here is an example chat completion request:
+Here's how you can make a basic chat completion request:

 ```python
 from openai import OpenAI